zyz314/bionemo-framework-From-NVIDIA/docs/docs/index.md

 ---

-**BioNeMo Framework** is a free-to-use collection of Python modules that offers access to optimized, pre-trained biomolecular models and enables workflows training and fine-tuning your own custom models.
+**BioNeMo Framework** is a free-to-use collection of Python modules that offers optimized, pre-trained biomolecular models and enables workflows such as training and fine-tuning your own custom models.

 <div class="grid cards" markdown>